The best dummies for soothing your baby: Tried and tested by parents and babies

 Won Bronze at the Mother&Baby Awards 2022 for Best Product For A Newborn

-Find it easily at night thanks to its clever glow-in-the-dark feature but it works if you expose it to daylight for at least an hour - something not all busy parents will remember to do.
-We also love that the travel case, which comes with these dummies, doubles as a steriliser — add some water to it and pop it in the microwave.
+Ideal for babies with sensitive skin, these soothers have been designed with extra large air holes to keep the delicate skin around the baby's mouth soft and dry.
+As well as this, parents can find it easily at night thanks to its clever glow-in-the-dark feature.
+However, it's worth bearing in mind, this novelty feature only works if exposed to daylight for an hour - something not all busy parents will remember to do.
+The travel case that comes with these dummies also doubles up as a steriliser: simply add some water and pop it in the microwave.

-Orthodontically approved and durable, these soothers may not be the cheapest on the market but they are from a reputable brand and do get great reviews.
-They are BPA-free, made with medical-grade silicone, and tailored for a baby up to six months of age.
+Orthodontically approved and durable, these soothers may not be the cheapest on the market and

 Read the full Philips Avent Soothers, 0-6m Ultra Air Night Soother review.